API

 CreateCwlAnalysis > CwlanalysisInput > CwlAnalysisStructuredInput > AnalysisDataInput > AnalysisInputExternalData > mountPath : location where the input file will be located on the machine that is running the pipeline.

-Preferably use a relative path, though of an absolute path is allowed.
+Preferably use a relative path, though an absolute path is allowed.
 The path must end with the file name which may differ from the original input data.